Quick Facts about Curaçao

 Complete the digital immigration card online before departure.

-Digitally fill out the Passenger Locator Card (PLC) 48 hours prior to your departure and carry a printed or digital document of proof with you.
+Digitally fill out the Passenger Locator Card (PLC) 48 hours before your departure and carry a printed or digital document of proof with you.

 Citizen Remote has a broad range of resources to assist with the exciting process of relocating to another country!